Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_osm_extension/_index.md

 ## Integrate Open Service Mesh with CAPI as an Arc Connected Cluster

-The following Jumpstart scenario will guide you on how to enable [Open Service Mesh](https://openservicemesh.io/) for a Cluster API that is projected as an Azure Arc connected cluster.
+The following Jumpstart scenario will guide you on how to enable [Open Service Mesh](https://openservicemesh.io/) for a Cluster API that's projected as an Azure Arc connected cluster.
 Open Service Mesh (OSM) is a lightweight, extensible, Cloud Native service mesh that allows users to uniformly manage, secure, and get out-of-the-box observability features for highly dynamic microservice environments.

-in this scenario, you will hook the Cluster API to Open Service Mesh by deploying the [Open Service Mesh extension](https://aka.ms/arc-osm-doc) on your Kubernetes cluster in order to start collecting security-related logs and telemetry.
+in this scenario, you will hook the Cluster API to Open Service Mesh by deploying the [Open Service Mesh extension](https://aka.ms/arc-osm-doc) on your Kubernetes cluster to start collecting security-related logs and telemetry.
 Arc-enabled Open Service Mesh will have deep integrations into Azure monitor, and provide a seamless Azure experience for viewing and responding to critical KPIs provided by OSM metrics.
 This guide also provides you the automation to test Azure monitor integration with Arc-enabled Open Service Mesh.

 > **Note:** This guide assumes you already deployed a Cluster API and connected it to Azure Arc.
 If you haven't, this repository offers you a way to do so in an automated fashion using a [Shell script](/azure_arc_jumpstart/azure_arc_k8s/cluster_api/capi_azure/).